KeenRivals/ThinkPad-Yoga-Laptop-Stand/readme.md

 ![](Top.jpg?raw=true)
 ![](Side.jpg?raw=true)

 This laptop stand allows you to get good airflow to the bottom of your ThinkPad Yoga laptop.
-It probably will work well with other laptops, but I can confirm it works with:
+It probably will work well with other laptops that are less than 9 inches deep, but I can confirm it works with:

 * ThinkPad Yoga S1
 * ThinkPad Yoga 12